in

 A Brief Guide to Japanese Healthcare System and Health Insurance

-The first thing we’ll talk about in this guide to what to know before visiting a doctor in Japan is about the health insurance!
+The first thing we’ll talk about in this guide to what to know before visiting a doctor in Japan as a tourist is about the health insurance!

 The Japanese health insurance is a bit extensive and detailed.